-The total luminous transmittance of a filter is partly determined by the spectral transmittances -- the fraction of light of each wavelength that the filter passes.
+The total luminous transmittance of a filter is partly determined by the spectral transmittances-the fraction of light of each wavelength that the filter passes.
 However, it is also determined by the spectral power output of the source used to illuminate the filter.
 Ordinarily, the total transmittance of a filter is specified with respect to a light source that has a substantial amount of output at all wavelengths within the visible spectrum; that is, a "white" source.
 There is considerable variation, however, in the detailed spectrum of the many different types of sources that are thought of as providing "white" light.
-In modern emergency-vehicle warning lights, there are basically two types of white sources: incandescent (tungsten-filament) and gaseous-discharge (most commonly, xenon).
+In modern emergency vehicle warning lights, there are basically two types of white sources: incandescent (tungsten-filament) and gaseous discharge (most commonly, xenon).
 In the range of temperatures at which the filaments of incandescent lamps are normally maintained by imposing the rated voltage, the light produced by these lamps is biased toward longwave output; that is, the light is relatively rich in red and relatively low in blue.
 On the other hand, xenon arc lamps and flashtubes produce a much "cooler" light, with considerably more blue content, relative to the red, than incandescent lamps provide.
-As a result, the transmittance of red filters is somewhat higher for incandescent-lamp light than for xenon-discharge light, while the reverse is true for blue filters.
-Table 10.7-1 shows typical transmittances, for both types of sources, of the colored domes and lamp faces commonly used in warning-light units.
+As a result, the transmittance of red filters is somewhat higher for incandescent light than for xenon-discharge light, while the reverse is true for blue filters.
+Table 10.7-1 shows typical transmittances, for both types of sources, of colored plastic filters that meet the chromaticity restrictions to be given later in this section.
+These values are intended as a rough indication of the transmittances of plastic emergency vehicle warning light domes and colored lamp faces that meet the chromaticity restrictions.
+It should be noted, however, that the transmittances in the table are not necessarily typical of currently used domes and lamp face coatings, many of which do not meet the chromaticity restrictions.
+It should also be noted that green and blue glass filters, now used in emergency warning light domes much less frequently than plastic, often have lower transmittances than plastic filters representing the same nominal signal color.